Fourier Multi-Component and Multi-Layer Neural Networks: Unlocking High-Frequency Potential: Introduction

 \end{itemize}

 The paper is structured as follows.
-In Section~\ref{sec:sine:potential}, we begin with a detailed analysis of the MMNN architecture and its approximation capabilities using \texttt{sine} and \SinTU{s} activation functions.
+In Section~\ref{sec:sine:potential}, we begin with a detailed analysis of the MMNN architecture and its approximation capabilities using \texttt{sine} and \SinTU{s} as activation functions.
+Several theorems and corollaries are established, with rigorous proofs deferred to the appendix.
 We also discuss practical considerations, including the cost function landscape and the benefits of fixing weights within activation functions, and conclude with a review of related work.
 Section~\ref{sec:experiments} presents extensive numerical experiments that support our theoretical findings.
-Section~\ref{sec:proof:thm:main} provides rigorous proofs for the theorems introduced in Section~\ref{sec:sine:potential}, supplemented by several propositions, whose proofs are detailed in Section~\ref{sec:proof:props}.
 Finally, Section~\ref{sec:conclusion} concludes the paper with a brief discussion.